openfaas/docs/docs/languages/python/examples/readiness.md

 * Opening a database or SDK connection pool
 * Downloading reference data before the first request

-!!! info "OpenFaaS Pro feature"
+!!! info "OpenFaaS Pro"
-    Custom readiness checks are configured with the `com.openfaas.ready.http.*` annotations, which are part of the [OpenFaaS Pro](/openfaas-pro/introduction) distribution.
-On Community Edition the readiness probe always uses `/_/health` and these annotations are ignored.
+    Wiring the Kubernetes readiness probe to a custom path with the `com.openfaas.ready.http.*` annotations is part of [OpenFaaS Pro](/openfaas-pro/introduction).
+The `/ready` endpoint itself is ordinary handler code and runs anywhere.

 ## Overview